 - Learning.
 The U of C doesn’t have a formal journalism program.
 We provide real-world training to anyone interested in journalistic fields.

 - Exposure.
-We print 5,000 papers weekly during the academic year and our website averages over 10,000 hits a week.
+We print 4,000 glossy magazines every month during the school year and our website averages over 12,000 hits a week.
 That’s a lot of people who can read your work.

 - Cool people.
 We’re really just a bunch of rabble-rousing young adults who care far too much about campus press.